 We have 12 of these brightly-coloured boats, so you can always tell Horizons is out on the water when you see a row of yellow boats bobbing around in Plymouth Sound!

 The RS Feva dinghy is an RYA Supported Junior class and is widely used for training and club racing.
 It is the class leader for teaching advanced sailing in the youth scheme.
 The boat is fitted with and asymmetric spinnaker and can be crewed by two children which makes it the ideal stepping stone between the Laser Picos and the Laser Vagos.

 With a huge international race circuit, the RS Feva is the perfect small boat for developing sailing and racing skills as well as providing family fun.
 It is possible to capsize a Feva, but we teach the children how to get the boat upright again – and there’s always a safety boat on hand.
 We have 2 Fevas in our fleet.

-This boat is for our more experienced sailors who want to develop more skills.
+This boat caters for all.
+It can be crewed by one of our volunteers and up to three beginners or by some of our more experienced sailors who want to develop more skills.

-We have 2 Bahias and they are very popular with our more experienced cadets.
+We have 2 Bahias and they are very popular at club sessions.